harryprince/geospark/README.md

 inner join query by `st_contains` function

-> convert wkt into geometry object with 4326 crs, wgs84 projection
+> convert wkt into geometry object with 4326 crs which means wgs84 projection

 ```{r}